A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 All objects considered in the framework thus far can be expressed in this form, noting that $\PP$(anything) $\in\Om^0\PP$(anything).
 Due to the corollary in Eq.~(\ref{cor:chains}), the projection operators cannot be `swapped' with any of the abstraction operators, and so the structure of the object is nontrivial.
 Let $c$ denote a generalised object, living in the space:

-The space $W$ here could stand for any other general space constructed in this manner, not necessarily the space inhabited by $c$ itself; thus Eq.~(\ref{eq:c}) is not recursive as it may initially appear.
-Because the internal structure, so-to-speak, of $c$ contains a collection of a possible many abstractions, it may be expressed in terms of type.
-Here are two examples: where, in the first case, $\Om^0(w)\in\Om^0(W)$.
+The space $W$ here could stand for any other general space constructed in this manner, not necessarily the space inhabited by $c$ itself; thus Eq.~(\ref{eq:c}) is not necessarily recursive as it may initially appear.
+Because the `internal structure', so-to-speak, of $c$ contains a collection of a possible many abstractions, it may be expressed in terms of type.
+Here are two examples: